munnep/tfe_fdo_gcp_active-active/README.md

-# Terraform Enterprise FDO - External on Google Cloud Platform
+# Terraform Enterprise FDO - Active-Active on Google Cloud Platform

 This is a repository to have a TFE FDO active-active environment on GCP.
 This is using a PostgreSQL, Redis and bucket from GCP.